-Each student must submit her detailed practical report (with an introduction, significance, methodology, data, results, conclusions and complete bibliography), and present herself for oral assessment, to the faculty in-charge; before appearing for the semester-end-exams.
+Each student must appear for the online tests and perform a set of practical work assignments, based on the subject content of each coursework (outlined in Module 5).
+Each student must submit her detailed Practical Report (with an introduction, significance, methodology, data, results, conclusions and complete bibliography), and present herself for oral assessment, to the Faculty member in-charge of the course; before appearing for the semester-end-examinations.
+A Rubric (criterion-based assessment) will be used for Assessment of the Practical Report, by the Faculty member in-charge of the course.